Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Abstract

 \section{Abstract}

-Mixed effects models are widely used for modeling data with hierarchically grouped structures and high-cardinality categorical predictor variables.
+Mixed-effects models are widely used to model data with hierarchical grouping structures and high-cardinality categorical predictor variables.
 However, for high-dimensional crossed random effects, current standard computations relying on Cholesky decompositions can become prohibitively slow.
-In this work, we present novel Krylov subspace-based methods that address several existing computational bottlenecks.
-Among other things, we theoretically analyze and empirically evaluate various preconditioners for the conjugate gradient and stochastic Lanczos quadrature methods, derive new convergence results, and develop computationally efficient methods for calculating predictive variances.
-Extensive experiments using simulated and real-world data sets show that our proposed methods scale much better than Cholesky-based computations, for instance, achieving a runtime reduction of approximately two orders of magnitudes for both estimation and prediction.
-Moreover, our software implementation is up to 10'000 times faster and more stable than state-of-the-art implementations such as \texttt{lme4} and \texttt{glmmTMB} when using default settings.
-Our methods are implemented in the free C++ software library \texttt{GPBoost} with high-level Python and R packages.
+In this work, we present Krylov subspace-based methods that address existing computational bottlenecks, and we analyze them both theoretically and empirically.
+In particular, we derive new results on the convergence and accuracy of the preconditioned stochastic Lanczos quadrature and conjugate gradient methods for mixed-effects models, and we develop scalable methods for calculating predictive variances.
+In experiments with simulated and real-world data, the proposed methods yield speedups by factors of up to about 10,000 and are numerically more stable than Cholesky-based computations.